SteveoMS/Get-apps-in-Teams/README.md

 ### Leverage the report for
 * Identifying apps users for Champions Programs around an app
-* Identifying Teams where users may have not discovred the power of apps in Teams
+* Identifying Teams where users may not have discovered the power of apps in Teams
 ### Sample Report
 ![csv](/images/CSVReport.png )